rparent/django-lock-tokens/README.rst

 Lock an object in the given session.
 This function will try to lock the object, and if it succeeds, it will hold the token value in a session variable.

-Raises a ``lock_tokens.exceptions.AlreadyLockedError`` if the resource is already locked.
+Raises a ``lock_tokens.exceptions.AlreadyLockedError`` if the resource is already locked, and a ``lock_tokens.exceptions.InvalidToken`` error if the session holds an invalid token.

 ``unlock_for_session(obj, session)``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^